David Sanger (1782-1852)

 they perceived as the wicked and unholy leadership at Nauvoo; Polly's

-sister, Phoebe Graves, however, and her two daughters, continued on the Mormon
+sister, Phoebe Graves, however, with her two daughters, continued on the Mormon

 migration to the Salt Lake Valley, where both daughters were part of large